hafriedlander/php-peg/README.md

 B extends A: | Baz => ""
 </code></pre>

-Currently there is no escaping supported - if you want to replace "," or "=>" characters you'll have to use full replacement
+Currently there is no escaping supported - if you want to replace "," or "=>" characters you'll have to use full replacement.

 #### Full replacement

-You can specify an entirely new rule in the same format as a non-inheriting rule, eg.
+You can specify an entirely new rule in the same format as a non-inheriting rule, e.g.

 <pre><code>
 A: Foo | Bar | Baz